ViktorMetodiev13/LearnIt/README.md

 # LearnIt

 LearnIt is a platform where a person can learn useful skills through our professional courses!
-Here you can not only enroll in courses but as well as to create ones
+Here you can enroll in courses as well as to create ones yourself!

 # General Information